szli6792/CSCI-3308-Team-3/SQL_TESTING.md

 - Special: Category of deal properties (Featured deal, Most popular, Highest rated).

 List of tests for verifying each table:
-- Use case name
+- Use case name: Test integrity of products table data displayed.

-- Description
+- Description: Verify that the correct product table data is listed for a given product, page of products, category of products, search of product.

-- Pre-conditions
+- Pre-conditions: N/A

-- Test steps
+- Test steps:

-- Expected result

-- Actual result
+    1. Navigate to a specified page with products displayed.
+    2. Record for each listed product:  Product ID, Farm ID, Category, Name, Img, Price, Description, About and Special.
+    3. Check that the recorded data from step 2 matches the data stored within each respective Product ID in the database.
+- Expected result: User displayed appropriate products table data as given by the data within the products table.
+- Actual result: User shown product and product summary data for a given page, category, search, etc.

-- Status (Pass/Fail)
+- Status (Pass/Fail): Pass

-- Notes

-- Post-conditions
+- Notes: N/A
+- Post-conditions: The webpage currently visited by a user should be recorded in the database.

 ## Farms Table